-The upper and lower chambers are made of glass and there is a silicon stopper in between then to make sure that your fine coffee grounds don't make their way around the filter.
+The upper and lower chambers are made of glass and there is a silicon stopper in between them to make sure that your fine coffee grounds don’t make their way around the filter.

 The Yama glass stovetop coffee siphon is our top pick for anyone looking for the perks of a stovetop siphon brew but without all the space required of a more aesthetically decadent unit.